blinkbitcoin/blink-for-woocommerce/docs/future-work.md

 ---

-## 7. Reduce the cost of the coverage job
+## 7. Extend branch coverage to the WordPress adapters

-**Now.** Branch coverage requires Xdebug in path-coverage mode.
-Over the integration suite — which boots WordPress and WooCommerce for every test — that turns a one-minute run into tens of minutes.
-It is one CI job and it is correct, but it is slow enough to discourage running locally.
+**Done since.** The coverage job used to take tens of minutes and never completed in CI.
+The integration tier is now measured for lines only, and the whole gate runs in about 30 seconds.
+See `docs/testing.md`.

-**Options, roughly in order of appeal.**
+**Now.** That was the option this document called a last resort, and taking it should be recorded honestly: branch coverage is no longer measured for the classes only the integration suite reaches — the thin adapters onto WordPress.

-- Split the integration suite so only the tests that cover adapter classes run under path coverage; the behavioural tests contribute nothing the adapters suite does not already cover.
+They are held to 100% lines, and their conditional logic is deliberately thin, but a branch added to one of them today would not be caught.

-- Cache the static-analysis results between runs more aggressively (`cacheDirectory` is set; its effect on repeat runs has not been measured).
+**What would fix it.** A third PHPUnit tier: the adapter tests only, run under path coverage.
+They are a small fraction of the suite, so the cost would be a few seconds rather than twenty minutes, and the gate could require branches everywhere.
+The obstacle is that adapter coverage is currently spread across behavioural tests too, so the split needs those tests reorganised first.

-- Accept line-only coverage from the integration tier and gate branches solely on the unit tier, documenting that adapters are line-gated.
-This weakens the guarantee and should be the last resort.
+**Meanwhile**, the cheaper move — used for `SystemDnsResolver::lookupAaaa()` —

-**Why it matters.** A gate developers avoid running locally gets discovered in CI, which is the slowest possible feedback.
+is to pull a branch worth pinning out of the adapter and into a seam the unit tier can reach.

 ---